 CDC Data and Statistics

-This page provides quick links to much of the CDC's data, including surveillance, various databases, and laboratory information.
+Quick links to much of the CDC's data, including surveillance, various databases, and laboratory information.
 Includes FastStats A to Z, quick access to public health statistics organized alphabetically.
 Includes links to publications that include the statistics presented, to sources of more data, and to related web pages.

 CDC Wonder provides access to a variety of Center for Disease Control reports, guidelines, and dozens of text-based and numeric databases, including vital statistics, environment, population, disease and disability, immunization, behavior and health, injuries, occupational health, and more.